Dow, S&P 500 end at record highs again, Google jumps

 But shares of Apple's rival Google (GOOG.O) shot up to a new record high at $916.38 on news that it has adopted a streaming music business model.
 Google closed at $915.89, up 3.3 percent.

 The day's gains were broad, with nine of the S&P 500's 10 sectors ending higher.
-Among the top gainers were the consumer staples sector index .SPLRCS, up 1 percent, and the financial sector .SPSY, also up 1 percent.
-The only decliner was the energy sector index .SPNY, down 0.4 percent.
+Among the top gainers were the consumer staples sector index, up 1 percent, and the financial sector, also up 1 percent.
+The only decliner was the energy sector index, down 0.4 percent.

 The overall market showed further signs of strength despite the S&P 500 rising to a record for the fourth session in a row.
 The broad market index has recorded 15 new closing highs this year.